lnghia/FaceRecognitionFlask/README.md

 The flask app will start and you will be able to collect training data for any new person and generate features for that person and check the real-time recognition.
 You can add as many people as you want to.
 The images collected from this tool will be added to the data folder and the corresponding features generated will be stored in the features folder.

 _**Note :** If you delete any person's images from the data folder, you need to delete the .pkl file inside the features folder as well.
 Also, the pickle file will be generated only when you hit submit images in the browser tool._

-## Running the Notebooks

-You can start the jupyter-lab or jupyter notebook server and check the notebooks folder.
-Notebook [Real-time-prediction.ipynb](https://github.com/dedhiaparth98/face-recognition/blob/master/notebooks/Real-time-prediction.ipynb) can be used for evaluating the model.
-It's the notebook version of the browser-based tool.
-However, the prediction in real-time webcam frame is much faster here as the browser sends API calls to the backend and each image frame of the video is send whereas here, it's not necessary.

-Other instructions for running this notebook are provided in the notebook itself.
-However, the data directory is shared between this notebook and the browser-based tool.

-## Training from scratch

-If you wish to train your model and get your own weights, then you can use [SiameseNetwork-TripletLoss.ipynb](https://github.com/dedhiaparth98/face-recognition/blob/master/notebooks/SiameseNetwork-TripletLoss.ipynb).
-I had trained the same on colab and kept the lines of code for mounting the drive and other TensorFlow logging.
-Please refer to the blog post link above for learning more about the training details.

 ## References